obiedaomar/htu-ictc5-webapps-using-python/W8/S2/flask-blog/README.md

 This project is a very simple version of the flask blog app in http://flask.pocoo.org/docs/1.0/tutorial/

-## How to use
+## Project Setup

-* It's a Python 3.7.2 project.
+* Clone the project files.
-* Create a virtual env.
+* Create a virtual environment.
-* Clone this repository.
+  * You need Python 3.6 or higher.
-* Install the requirements
+  * Install the requirements (`python -m pip install -r requirements.txt`).

 ## Run the blog app